^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Isolated proximal renal tubular acidosis is due to a genetically determined decrease in the activity of carbonic anhydrase or is associated with a prolonged intake of acetazolamide.
+Isolated proximal renal tubular acidosis is caused by a genetically determined decrease in carbonic anhydrase activity or is associated with long-term use of acetazolamide.

-Distal renal tubular acidosis develops in the absence of secretion of hydrogen ions in the lumen of the distal tubule or an increase in their capture by the epithelial cells of this nephron segment.
+Distal renal tubular acidosis develops in the absence of secretion of hydrogen ions into the lumen of the distal tubule or an increase in their uptake by the epithelial cells of this segment of the nephron.

 Another mechanism of formation is a decrease in the availability of urinary buffers, primarily ammonium ions, with a decrease in their formation or excessive accumulation in the interstitium.

-Perhaps the inheritance of distal renal tubular acidosis in an autosomal dominant type (Albright-Butler syndrome).
+Distal renal tubular acidosis may be inherited in an autosomal dominant manner (Albright-Butler syndrome).

-With many diseases, secondary distal tubular acidosis develops.
-As a rule, hypercalciuria and hypokalemia do not occur.
+In many diseases, secondary distal renal tubular acidosis develops.
+Hypercalciuria and hypokalemia usually do not occur.

 • hypergammaglobulinemia;